Shukal-01/News/README.md

 This is a web NEWS application where you learn and read all the latest news by category easily.

+Open [https://news-ten-blush.vercel.app/](https://news-ten-blush.vercel.app/) to open live application.
+This application is deployed on vercel platform.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\